KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 This application will be utilized by four different types of users: Pipeline Operators,  Pipeline Foremen, Production Foremen, and Managers.

-* As a User, I want to login so that I can utilize the application.
+* As a User, I want to login so that I can use the application.

+* As a User, I want to reset my password if I have forgotten it so that I can log in to the application.

+* As a User, I want to create an account so that I can use the application.

 * As a User, I want to view and update my account information so that I can change my password.

-* As a Pipeline Operator, I want to record my daily pigging activities so that I can track my work on the pipelines.
+* As a Pipeline Operator, I want to input my daily pigging activities so that I can track my work on the pipelines.

+* As a Pipeline Operator, I want to record pigging exceptions (times when a pig was not launched on schedule) so that the launch schedule will remain up-to-date.

+* As a Pipeline Operator, I want to record notes about my location observations so that other operators can be aware of hazards.

 * As a Pipeline Operator, I want to view the pigging schedule so that I can plan my field route.

 *As a Pipeline Operator, I want to view the previous launch details so that I can understand why pigs are overdue.

-* As a Pipeline Operator, I want to record notes about my location observations so that other operators can be aware of hazards.

-* As a Pipeline Operator, I want to record pigging exceptions (times when a pig was not launched on schedule) so that the launch schedule will remain up-to-date.

 * As a Pipeline Foreman, I want to view daily pigging schedules so that I can prioritize the tasks of the operators.

+* As a Pipeline Foreman, I want to view the details of the previous launch so the I can understand why pigs are overdue.

 * As a Pipeline Foreman, I want to view the debris reports so that I can adjust the pigging frequencies if necessary.